 While ecological carrying capacity is a convenient concept, the absolute number of elk that may exist on the landscape based on forage availability is a number that changes seasonally and annually, and in relation to other grazing animals on the landscape.
-In practice, ecological carrying capacity is functionally impossible to measure effectively.
-Yet when elk populations exceed that value for an extended period of time, the effects of excessive numbers become evident.
-Social carrying capacity is generally lower than ecological carrying capacity.
+In practice, ecological carrying capacity is difficult to measure effectively.
+Yet when elk populations exceed ecological carrying capacity for an extended period of time, the effects of excessive numbers become evident.

-Current data, including population surveys and harvest data for elk, public input from the 50 public scoping meetings and written comments FWP received associated with the scoping meetings were used to guide FWP in developing additional elk management goals such as management of bulls, overall and specific elk population distribution, elk game damage, and elk recreation opportunities.
+Current data, including population surveys and harvest data for elk, public input from the 50 public scoping meetings and written comments FWP received associated with the scoping meetings, and the draft elk management plan released in June 2023, were used to guide FWP in developing additional elk management goals such as management of bulls, overall and specific elk population distribution, elk game damage, and elk recreation opportunities.

-In April 2020, the Montana Fish and Wildlife Commission (commission) endorsed FWP's initiation of the process to develop a new elk management plan.
-In the first step, FWP assembled the Elk Management Plan Initial

-Guidance Citizens Group (Initial Citizens Group).
+In April 2020, the Montana Fish and Wildlife Commission (Commission) endorsed FWP's initiation of the process to develop a new elk management plan.
+In the first step, FWP assembled the Elk Management Plan Initial Guidance Citizens Group (Initial Citizens Group).
 There was representation from all seven FWP administrative regions, and the Initial Citizens Group was diverse, independent, and represented multiple stakeholder perspectives, as follows: